zhuye88/Multicore-opt-SNE/README.md

 This methodology is general and should work broadly, however, it has been most closely characterized with single-cell data types such as flow cytometry, mass cytometry, and scRNA-seq.
 It has also been tested on MNIST 70000x784.

 # Code Origination and Discussion
-This package is forked from Dmitry Ulyanov's [Multicore t-SNE](https://github.com/DmitryUlyanov/Multicore-TSNE) which itself is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten.
+This package is forked from Dmitry Ulyanov's [Multicore t-SNE](https://github.com/DmitryUlyanov/Multicore-TSNE) which itself is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by Laurens van der Maaten.

 Multicore t-SNE was chosen as the base for this package due to its speed.
 See the original repository for information on benchmarks.